Career / Management

 With these categories in mind, think back to all the things you've done at work, or even outside work.
 You don't need to lead a project from initiation to closing to count those hours.
 Instead, compile your experience from each of these experience categories.
 You might have planned and initiated a project, or executed a project plan within a process group.

-For different positions, it might look like this:
+For different positions, examples of project management experience within each phase might look like this:

-It's okay that you might have more experience in one phase than others.
+It's okay if you have more experience in one phase than others.
 In fact, you should.

-But the important question is how do you get that experience in the first place?
-There are several ways you can serve in a project leadership role without a certification in place.
+So, how do you get that all-important project management experience in the first place?
+There are several ways to serve in a project leadership role without a certification.

-Work experience – Look for ways you can get project leadership experience at your own organization.
+Work experience: Look for ways you can get project leadership experience at your own organization.
 Even without being a project manager, you can easily jump on a project (if you aren't working on one already).
-Even if you're not managing projects, you can count your participation in execution, or monitoring and controlling.
+If you're not managing projects, you can count your participation in execution, or monitoring and controlling.

 As you work your way toward certification, make sure you log every hour you put in on projects, separating the work into the correct categories.
 This will make it easier when it's time to hand your documentation over.
 Make sure you ask each project lead for a reference to make the auditing process easier.